pgolding/rev/README.md

 An experiment in building a multi-user spin-cycle choreography system.

 **NOTE:** This was a hobby project that I started as an avid spin-cycle fan.
-I didn't have time to get a working prototype, but I am sharing this repo in case my initial thoughts/research are of use to others inclined towards solving the "AI Spin Instructor problem."
+I didn't have time to get a working prototype, but I am sharing this repo in case my initial thoughts/research (e.g. [docs](/docs) are of use to others inclined towards solving the "AI Spin Instructor problem."

 My motivation was to create an app that would allow me to "join" a virtual spin class wherein the music was auto-curated (mostly from EDM recommendations) or self-curated.
 Using AI, the goal was to create the instructor voice-over (along with motivational exhortations) from a pre-recorded voice-over library.
 My previous work in